telvinni97/CovidScreening/README.md

 <p align="center"> :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire:</p>
-<p align="center"> "Our team members Telvin Zhong, Ethan Domingo, and Mareesh Kumar Issar (Team QuaranTwilio) are proud to present our convenient, accessible, and free COVID-19 Screening Service!"</p>
+<p align="center"> "Telvin Zhong, Ethan Domingo, and Mareesh Kumar Issar (**Team QuaranTwilio**) are proud to present our convenient, accessible, and free COVID-19 Screening Service!"</p>
 <p align="center">  :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire:</p>

 <p align="center"> Most existing screening services require internet services that are not always available to the socioeconomically disadvantaged, despite being the group most at risk for coronavirus.
 Additionally, websites optimized for desktop usage with too many options may be more difficult to navigate to for senior citizens.
 Our goal was to create a streamlined approach with fewer practical barriers and technical complications.</p>